adamgorm/msc-thesis-code/README.md

 ## Requirements

+We rely on Stan tuples and the interface between Stan tuples and R lists from cmdstanr.

 - Stan: v2.33 or later.
 - cmdstanr: a version that includes pull request #860 (GitHub development version later than September 29, 2023).